Ricardo Allen: 2015

-Entering organized team activities, the new Atlanta Falcons' coaching staff opted to move Allen from cornerback to safety.
+Entering organized team activities, the new Falcons' coaching staff opted to move Allen from cornerback to safety.
 The change was due to the Falcons failing to secure a new free safety to replace Dwight Lowery and to give Allen a better opportunity to make the active roster.
 He competed for the job as the starting free safety against Charles Godfrey and Kemal Ishmael.
 Head coach Dan Quinn named Allen the starting free safety to begin the regular season, alongside strong safety William Moore.